-Charl Grobler, the manager of marketing and product planning at Suzuki South Africa, says that this is in part because there are a vast number of unroadworthy cars on the highway, with worn out tyres and no registration, amongst other issues.
+Brendon Carpenter, the Brand Marketing Manager of Suzuki Auto South Africa, says that this is in part because there are a vast number of unroadworthy cars on the highway, with worn-out tyres and no registration, amongst other issues.
 However, long trips are dangerous for a variety of reasons.
 Charl talks through the main dangers you face over the holiday and ways to stay safe on the road.

 - GET YOUR CAR SERVICED Get all those squeaks and rattles sorted before you hit the road.

 - PLAN YOUR ROUTE “If it’s a road you haven’t travelled, ask around for advice on what to expect.
 Is one route particularly dangerous, has a lot of road works or is in bad condition?
 You need to keep all these in mind,” says Charl.

 - PLAN WHERE TO STOP Regular rests are essential to staying safe on the road.
 It’s best to time these for every 2 hours, or 200kms.
 Take a break from being behind the wheel, and stretch your legs to keep your mind alert.

 - CHECK YOUR LADEN TYRE PRESSURE Your car only touches the ground at four, palm sized points - your tyres.
 If your pressure is incorrect a wheel could blow or severely affect your handling.
 Remember that a heavily laden car has a different tyre pressure to a light car so, stop by a petrol station close to your home on your way out before heat builds up in the tyre.